FrustratedGameDev/project2/README.md

 #### Results

+#### Bad Smells
+Some milestones may have very little issues (or zero) and thus not used properly.
+Or some milestones may need to be broken up.

 ### Feature 10: Issues without Milestones
 In addition to the previous feature, we also want to see how many issues were not assigned to a milestone.

 #### Results
 Not done yet.

+#### Bad Smells
+This is an indication that some issues may have been missed and not assigned.

 ### Feature 11: Issues per Label
 Counts the number of issues used for each label.
 This gives us interesting data on how the team used the labels.